 In total, three of the six "never events" reported since April are linked to treatments for eye-related illnesses.

-Sue Doheny, from West Mercia Cluster Primary Care Trust (PCT) said any "never event" was unacceptable.'Zero tolerance'
+Sue Doheny, from West Mercia Cluster Primary Care Trust (PCT) said any "never event" was unacceptable.

 The cluster covers hospitals and healthcare providers in Shropshire, Herefordshire, Worcestershire and parts of south Staffordshire and Gloucestershire.

 In August, a guide wire was also left inside a patient's chest after surgery to insert a drain, while in December a swab was left inside another patient.